The role of grain dynamics in determining the onset of sediment transport: Results

 Our results for $\Theta_c({\rm Re}_*)$ in Fig.~\ref{fig:Shields-curve-with-data} display plateaus at low and high ${\rm Re}_*$, denoted $\Theta_c^l$ and $\Theta_c^h$, respectively.
 The behavior of the Shields curve at ${\rm Re}_*< 1$ is currently an open question.
 Most hydraulic models~\citep{mantz1977,yalin1979,Paphitis2001} assume a decreasing trend of $\Theta_c({\rm Re}_*)$ for ${\rm Re}_*<10$.
-In simulations, we observe a plateau with $\Theta_c^l\approx 0.28$~\citep{pilotti2001}.
+In simulations, we observe a plateau~\cite{pilotti2001,ouriemi2007} with $\Theta_c^l\approx 0.28$, which numerically agrees with~\citep{pilotti2001} as well as the data shown in Fig.~\ref{fig:Shields-curve}.
 We interpret this plateau as the shear force corresponding to the most geometrically stable arrangement of the bed, suggesting that configurations that can resist $\Theta>\Theta_c^l$ do not exist.
-For ${\rm Re}_*\gg 1$, $\Theta_c$ also displays a plateau $\Theta_c^h$ that has the same value for linear and quadratic drag laws, meaning that the minimum stress required to maintain grain motion in these simulations is the same for these two cases, and is not controlled by the form of the drag law.
-The agreement of the plateau values for the linear and quadratic drag laws suggests that, in our model near $\Theta_c$ at ${\rm Re}_*\gg 1$, the dynamics are determined by mobile grains hopping along the bed, with roughly constant acceleration $a \sim \Theta g'$ between collisions with the bed.
+As ${\rm Re}_*$ is increased, $\Theta_c$ decreases, as grain dynamics begin to transition out of the viscous regime (${\rm Re}_* \ll 1$).
+For ${\rm Re}_*\gg 1$, $\Theta_c$ also displays a plateau $\Theta_c^h$ that has the same value for linear and quadratic drag laws.
+Note that, for a linear drag law, a larger fluid velocity is required to achieve the same $\Theta$ when compared to a quadratic drag law.

-With this simple model, our results do not quantitatively capture the global minimum in the Shields curve at ${\rm Re}_*\approx 10$, and we overestimate $\Theta_c$ by roughly a factor two at high ${\rm Re}_*$.
-However, in this model we neglected lift forces and turbulence, and thus we expect to overpredict $\Theta_c$ in this regime.
-For instance, as we discussed in the introductory section, using the results from~\citet{wiberg1987} to approximate lift forces gives good quantitative agreement between our results and the experimental data.
-To approximate lift forces, we multiply the values of $\Theta_c$ at each ${\rm Re}_*$ in our simulations with the value at the same ${\rm Re}_*$ of the scaling function $T({\rm Re}_*)$, defined in Eq.~\eqref{eqn:Wiberg-scaling} and depicted in Fig.~\ref{fig:Shields-curve-Wiberg}(b), for monodisperse sediment.
-This gives the dashed line in Fig.~\ref{fig:Shields-curve-with-data} that agrees well with the Shields curve.